mmuller88/mmblog/content/aws-powertools/index.md

 Here's a list of examples I found helpful to learn how to apply Powertools:

-Examples from the GitHub Repo"
+Examples from the GitHub Repo:
 - https://github.com/aws-powertools/powertools-lambda-typescript

 Powertools has ana amazing Discord community.
 Make sure to not miss it!: